jwill2385/jwill2385.github.io/_projects/2_project.md

 Design question: How can we enable amateur filmmakers to achieve these shots without relying on a cameraman and expensive equipment?

-We narrowed in on our beachhead market of Micro-creators on Youtube with 1,000 to 250,000 followers
+We narrowed in on our beachhead market as Micro-creators on Youtube with 1,000 to 250,000 followers
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/target_market_picza.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>

-And our Secondary market of Professional Video Equipment Rental Facilities
+And our Secondary market as Professional Video Equipment Rental Facilities
 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
         {% include figure.liquid loading="eager" path="assets/img/secondary_market_picza.jpg" title="example image" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
-Through our research we identifiyed that the majority of amateur creators lack access to a professional camera crew and typically rely on a stationary tripod to record all of their content.
+Through our research, we identifiyed that the majority of amateur creators lack access to a professional camera crew and typically rely on a stationary tripod to record all of their content.
 This restriction limits many cretors to develop content within the confine view of a fixed camera angle.

 <div class="row justify-content-sm-center">